michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 You can see the full commit [here](https://github.com/michaelszymczak/blog-support/commit/0d65319b95ed24d9d62f38d9a91776acc71423cd).

-### Once you go Green, you never go back
+### Stay on Green

 To practice TDD, one must be focused and disciplined.
-For example, there is one valid case when existing Green test can become Red.
-It is when we introduced a bug.
+There are two cases when existing Green test can become a Red one.
+It is when we introduced a bug, or there was a bug/deprecated requirement in the test that became visible once we introduced new piece of production logic.
-If any of the Green tests turns Red, you revert the last change to be again on Green and look for another way to solve the problem.
+If any of the Green tests turns Red because you have introduced a bug, you quickly revert the last change to be on Green again and come up with a new, this time correct, solution.
+If it turned red because you have found requirement that is not valid any more, you quickly revert the last change to be on Green again and look for a safer path that involves deprecation phase and supporting both old and new solution, removing the old test, and finally removing the deprecated code.
+There is no need to touch Red at all.
+Let me repeat it - once a test became green, it stays this way, until it is removed.
+You can think of modifying the behaviour that the test expects as of removing the old one and introducing a new one.
+If the change is small, you may win and be on Green soon enough, but if you can't do it in less than one minute, you probably save time by doing it the right way, that I described above.
 Another rule is that there can be only one Red test at a time - one that we have just written to express new requirement we are about to implement.
 It's quite strict, I know, but it is for a reason.
 Being on Green gives you much more feedback than being on Red.
-If you think about a software as a complex function transforming some input to some output, there is an infinite number of combinations in which you can design it.
+If you think about a software as a complex function transforming some input to some output, there is an infinite number of combinations in which you can implement it.
 If your application is deterministic, for each input there is one correct output and infinite number of incorrect outputs.
 If you add 1 to 0, there is only one correct answer, which is 1.
 There are many incorrect answers, starting from minus infinity and ending at plus infinity, excluding number 1.
 Being on Red means being somewhere between minus infinity and plus infinity, but not 1.
 Being on Green means being on 1.
 If you compare those two sets, you can easily notice that Green gives you precise answer, whereas Red gives you almost no answer whatsoever.
 If you stay on Green, you know exactly where you are.
 If you are on Red, you have no idea if you are close to the actual requirements, or you are as far as you could be.
 The only useful thing about Red is the moment when it becomes one.
 On it's own, being on Red gives you nothing.
 The next useful moment is when it turns Green again.
 That is why xUnit test frameworks do not display anything when they are on Green and can be quite verbose when they are on Red - it is because Red on it's own gives you nothing.
 Conversely, Green on its own gives you a lot.
-You know exactly where you are and, regardless of what you do (i.e. refactor), you stays exactly there.
+You know exactly where you are and, regardless of what you do (i.e. refactor), you stay exactly there.
 Green saves your time, Red wastes it.
 Red is like a lava.
-Once you touch it, you need quickly jump on the grass again.
+Once you touch it, you need quickly jump back on the grass again.
+Not by jumping further hoping that you will eventually find some new land with grass (you may be dead by then), but by jumping back at the place when you knew that was green (which as an equivalent of reverting the last changes).
+Reverting changes is not a popular choice among developers.
+Remember, however, that you don't have to revert more than 60 seconds of your work.
+If you do, revert what you have already learned and start reading this blog post from the start again.

-If you want to be much more productive when practicing TDD, try to be on Green almost all the time.
+Long story short, if you want to be much more productive when practicing TDD, try to be on Green almost all the time.
 Avoid debugging, reasoning about failed assertions and, at all cost, avoid flaky tests
 (I was a bit disappointed when I [read](https://testing.googleblog.com/2017/04/where-do-our-flaky-tests-come-from.html), that at Google around 1.5% of their tests are flaky over the course of a week.
-In the current project I work on this number is 0%, out of couple of thousands, and this should be you target as well.)
+In the current project I've been working for one year, this number is still 0%, and this should be you target as well.)

-### Overcoming dead-end
+### Overcoming dead-ends

+Let's go back to our Diamond kata.
 It's time to introduce something more sophisticated, otherwise our solution would have almost as many ifs as there are letters in the alphabet.
 As this is an algorithmic kata, we could use the [Transformation Priority Premise](https://8thlight.com/blog/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html) to guide us when writing the tests (try it, it's an excellent exercise).
 The approach I want to show you is, in my opinion, slightly simpler to apply, and, on top of that, it can be used in any context, not necessarily an algorithmic one.

 As I mentioned earlier, all the tests I have already wrote should stay Green and acceptance tests are no exception.
 I can't simply add more and more if statements, so now is the right time to think about the overall design.
 It's clear that in order to progress, some refactoring is necessary.
-I notices that I struggled, because the Diamond class has too many responsibilities.
+I noticed that I struggled, because the Diamond class has too many responsibilities.
 The responsibilities are hidden behind the simple output string, but if you look closely at you thought process when you reason about the solution, you can discover, that you:

 - make sure that the right letters are present